external-secrets/external-secrets/SECURITY_RESPONSE.md

 ### Identify the problem

-Triaging problems allows maintainers to focus resources on the most critically impacting problems.
-Potential security problems should be evaluated against the following information:
+Triaging issues allows maintainers to focus resources on the most critically impacting problems.
+Potential security risks should be evaluated against the following information:

 * Which component(s) of the project is impacted?